-Take in the Kirkland Museum's collection of 20th-century decorative arts.
-On display is more than 3,300 works of Arts & Crafts, Art Nouveau, Glasgow Style, Wiener Werkstatte, De Stijl, Bauhaus, Art Deco, Modern, and Pop Art.
-Additionally, a major survey of Colorado art history is documented with over 170 artists represented by more than 700 works with a strong focus on the first thee quarters of the 20th Century.
+Take in the Kirkland Museum's collection of 20th century decorative arts.
+On display are more than 3,300 works of Arts & Crafts, Art Nouveau, Glasgow Style, Wiener Werkstatte, De Stijl, Bauhaus, Art Deco, Modern, and Pop Art.
+Additionally, a major survey of Colorado art history is documented, with over 170 artists represented by more than 700 works with a strong focus on the first thee quarters of the 20th century.
 Also, be sure to view the retrospective of Colorado's distinguished painter Vance Kirkland (1904-1981).

-Close to City Park lies a neighborhood filled with numerous dining choices - Uptown.
-From upscale Italian to casual Vietnamese, to local favorites like Steuben's (523 E. 17th Ave.), beast + bottle (719 E. 17th Ave.) and Il Posto (2011 E. 17th Ave.), you can easily walk this area filled with diverse option.
+Close to City Park lies a neighborhood filled with numerous dining choices: Uptown.
+From upscale Italian to casual Vietnamese, to local favorites like Steuben's and beast + bottle, you can easily walk this area filled with diverse option.

 Aside from being a geological wonder 70 million years in the making, Red Rocks Park & Amphitheatre is one of the world's most famous concert sites and a must see for any music enthusiast.
-Well-known symphonies, and bands ranging from The Beatles to U2 have graced the stage surrounded by dramatic 500-foot high red sandstone cliffs.
-Trails surrounding the concert venue, and a spectacular view of the plains make it a perfect place for moderately challenging hikes.
-There are also dinosaur tracks and fossil fragments dating back 160 million years to captivate geologist and students alike.
+Well-known symphonies, and bands ranging from The Beatles to U2, have graced the stage, which is surrounded by dramatic, 500-foot high red sandstone cliffs.
+Trails surrounding the concert venue and a spectacular view of the plains make it a perfect place for moderately challenging hikes.
+There are also dinosaur tracks and fossil fragments dating back 160 million years to captivate students, families and geology fans.
 Want a unique way to get there?
 Try renting a scooter from ScooTours Denver.
 They supply everything you need for a fun ride through the foothills.
-When you're finished imagining what it would have been like witnessing some of the greatest musicians ever performing in such a breathtaking venue, head to Golden where you'll find your next attraction.
+When you're finished imagining what it would have been like to witness some of the world's greatest musicians performing in such a breathtaking venue, head to Golden where you'll find your next attraction.

 William F. "Buffalo Bill" Cody epitomized the Old West.
 After leaving his boyhood home in Leavenworth, Kansas at age 11, he went on to become a cattle herder, worked on a wagon train, mined for gold, rode in the Pony Express, scouted for the Army, and traveled the world with the Buffalo Bill's Wild West shows.
 Upon his request he was buried atop Lookout Mountain in 1917.
 The Buffalo Bill Museum & Grave opened in 1921 and offers a look into life in the Old West.
 It contains exhibits on Buffalo Bill's life, the Wild West shows, Indian artifacts including Sitting Bull's bows and arrows, Western art and firearms.
 After exploring the life of the famous frontiersman, head back to Denver for some shopping and fine dining.